Taking notes in university is an important skill that can help you do better in your classes.

 - Details: Use numbers (1, 2, 3), and further indent for more details.

-This method works well for organized lectures with clear structure.
-It's particularly useful for subjects with a lot of information, making it easier to identify relationships between ideas.
+This method works well when your lectures are organized and clear.
+It's especially helpful for subjects with lots of information, making it easier to see how ideas connect.
 You can quickly revise main points and subpoints during study sessions.

 The Cornell Method